adhamashraf7788/arabic-sentiment-hard/README.md

                                                  │
                                                  ▼
 Unbalanced Dataset (328,981 reviews) ──► Final Evaluation
-        │                                  (Experiment C)
+        │
         └── Never seen during training
 ```

 **Research question:**
 > Does a model trained on class-balanced data generalize to a real-world skewed distribution?

-This design is more rigorous than standard train/test splits because it explicitly measures the performance degradation introduced by real-world class imbalance — a critical consideration for any production NLP system.
+This design is more rigorous than standard train/test splits because it explicitly measures the performance degradation introduced by real-world class imbalance a critical consideration for any production NLP system.

 ---